oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The Issuer creates Disclosures first for the sub-claims and then includes their digests in the Disclosure for the `address` claim:

 {{examples/address_only_recursive/disclosures.md}}

-## Decoy Digests {#decoy_digests}

-An Issuer MAY add additional digests to the SD-JWT payload that are not associated with any claim.
-The purpose of such "decoy" digests is to make it more difficult for an attacker to see the original number of claims contained in the SD-JWT.
-Decoy digests MAY be added both to the `_sd` array for objects as well as in arrays.

-It is RECOMMENDED to create the decoy digests by hashing over a cryptographically secure random number.
-The bytes of the digest MUST then be base64url-encoded as above.
-The same digest function as for the Disclosures MUST be used.

-For decoy digests, no Disclosure is sent to the Holder, i.e., the Holder will see digests that do not correspond to any Disclosure.
-See (#decoy_digests_privacy) for additional privacy considerations.

-To ensure readability and replicability, the examples in this specification do not contain decoy digests unless explicitly stated.
-For an example with decoy digests, see (#example-simple_structured).

-## Hash Function Claim {#hash_function_claim}

-The claim `_sd_alg` indicates the hash algorithm used by the Issuer to generate the digests as described in (#creating_disclosures).
-When used, this claim MUST appear at the top level of the SD-JWT payload.
-It
-MUST NOT be used in any object nested within the payload.
-If the  `_sd_alg` claim is not present at the top level, a default value of `sha-256` MUST be used.

-The hash algorithm identifier MUST be a hash algorithm value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [@IANA.Hash.Algorithms] or a value defined in another specification and/or profile of this specification.

-To promote interoperability, implementations MUST support the `sha-256` hash algorithm.

-See (#security_considerations) for requirements regarding entropy of the salt, minimum length of the salt, and choice of a hash algorithm.

-## Holder Public Key Claim {#holder_public_key_claim}

-If the Issuer wants to enable Key Binding, it includes a public key associated with the Holder, or a reference thereto.

-It is out of the scope of this document to describe how the Holder key pair is established.
-For example, the Holder MAY create a key pair and provide a public key to the Issuer, the Issuer MAY create the key pair for the Holder, or Holder and Issuer MAY use pre-established key material.

-Note: The examples in this document use the `cnf` claim defined in [@RFC7800] to include the raw public key by value in SD-JWT.

 # Verification and Processing {#verification}